ivan-vasilev/neuralnetworks/README.md

 All the algorithms support GPU execution.

-Out of the box supported datasets are [MNIST](http://yann.lecun.com/exdb/mnist/), [CIFAR-10/CIFAR-100](http://www.cs.toronto.edu/~kriz/cifar.html) (experimental, not much testing), [IRIS](http://archive.ics.uci.edu/ml/datasets/Iris) and XOR, but you can easily implement your own.
+Out of the box supported datasets are [MNIST](http://yann.lecun.com/exdb/mnist/), [CIFAR-10/CIFAR-100](http://www.cs.toronto.edu/~kriz/cifar.html), [IRIS](http://archive.ics.uci.edu/ml/datasets/Iris) and XOR, but you can easily implement your own.

 Experimental support of RGB image preprocessing operations - affine transformations, cropping, and color scaling (see Generaltest.java -> testImageInputProvider).

 ## Activation functions
-* Logistic
+* Sigmoid
 * Tanh
+* ReLU
-* Rectifiers
+* LRN
 * Softplus
 * Softmax
-* Weighted sum

 All the functions support GPU execution.
 They can be applied to all types of networks and all training algorithms.
 You can also implement new activations.

 ## How to build the library
 * **Java 8**.
-* To build the project you need [gradle](http://www.gradle.org/) or [maven](http://maven.apache.org/).
-If you don't use any of these you can go to the project folder and execute the _gradlew_ console command, which will automatically setup gradle environment for you.
+* To build the project you need [maven](http://maven.apache.org/).
-* I'm also uploading the latest jar file (with bundled dependencies and sources) [here](https://github.com/ivan-vasilev/neuralnetworks/tree/master/build/libs).
 * Depending on your environment you might need to download the relevant aparapi .dll or .so file (located in the root of each archive) from [here](https://code.google.com/p/aparapi/downloads/list) and add it's location to the system PATH variable.
 (This)[https://code.google.com/p/aparapi/wiki/DevelopersGuideLinux] is a guide on how to set up OpenCL in linux environment.

 ## How to run the samples
 The samples are organized as unit tests.
-If you want see examples on various popular datasets you can go to [nn-samples/src/test/java/com/github/neuralnetworks/samples/](https://github.com/ivan-vasilev/neuralnetworks/tree/9e569aa7c9a4d724cf3c1aed8a8036af272ec58f/nn-samples/src/test/java/com/github/neuralnetworks/samples/test).
+If you want see examples on various popular datasets you can go to [nn-samples/src/test/java/com/github/neuralnetworks/samples/](https://github.com/ivan-vasilev/neuralnetworks/tree/master/nn-samples/src/test/java/com/github/neuralnetworks/samples/test).

 ## Library structure
 There are two projects:

 * nn-core - contains the full implementation.
 * nn-samples - contains implementations of popular datasets and
+* nn-performance - some performance metrics.
+* nn-userinterface - unfinished work on visual network representation.

 The software design is tiered, each tier depending on the previous ones.